PUBLICATIONS

 Audio Universe: Tour of the Solar System is an audio-visual show for planetariums and flatscreen viewing, designed in collaboration with members of the blind and vision impaired (BVI) community, BVI specialist teachers and their pupils.
 It aims to be suitable for audiences with all sight levels, by representing key concepts through sound, and using a carefully constructed narration.
 We present results from 291 audience evaluations.
 We find a strong appreciation from BVI and non-BVI audiences, with ~90% scoring 4 or 5 (out of 5) for both how useful and how enjoyable the sounds are.
 We also present results from surveying planetariums and communication leaders known to have downloaded the show.
 We find extensive international success for special events with the show, for BVI audiences and those with other special educational needs and disabilities (SEND; including sensory needs and learning difficulties).
 Feedback suggests this is due to its multi-sensory, clearly narrated, and calm production.
 However, we also describe limitations identified during this evaluation exercise, including the show’s limited incorporation into regular (non special) planetarium programmes.
 This highlights an ongoing challenge of creating a fully inclusive planetarium experience.

-The Audible Universe Workshop: An interdisciplinary approach to the design and evaluation of tools for astronomical data sonification"
+The Audible Universe Workshop: An interdisciplinary approach to the design and evaluation of tools for astronomical data sonification

 N. Misdariis, S. Pauletto, N. Bonne, C. Harrison, K. Meredith, A. Zanella